1. Big Ramy is the 16th Mr. Olympia.

 In May of 2013, Big Ramy won his pro debut—the New York Pro—only his fourth bodybuilding contest!
 He repeated as New York champ the following May, part of a five-year-string of winning one pro show annually.
 Meanwhile, Big Ramy climbed through the Mr. Olympia ranks, from eighth in 2013 to second in 2017.
 But for the subsequent three years, it looked like that would be his career apex.
 Was this star who burned so brightly so fast fading out?
 Of course, the best was yet to come.
 Currently, Big Ramy is the fourth Mr. Olympia champ over the last four years.
 Can he break the string and repeat this October in Orlando?

 5. Big Ramy is only the second Mr. Olympia to live outside America.

 Three of the first four Mr. Olympias were immigrants to America, including Arnold Schwarzenegger, and that’s true of two more since.
 But only one other Mr. O, England’s Dorian Yates, a 6-time winner, lived outside the U.S.A. during his reign.
 Big Ramy lives in Egypt with his wife, Marwa, and their three daughters.
-When, for decades, American muscle magazines dished the publicity, it was almost mandatory Olympia top contenders live in the U.S.A.—ideally, Southern California.
+When, for decades, American muscle magazines dished the publicity, it was almost mandatory for Olympia top contenders to live in the U.S.A.—ideally, Southern California.
 But with the demise of print and the rise of internet and social media, pro bodybuilders can now publicize themselves anywhere from their Instagram and YouTube accounts.
 Fifty-five years after the first Olympia in 1965, Ramy’s victory last December represented the globalization of bodybuilding at its highest level.
 Bodybuilding is especially popular in the Middle East, and, as an Arabic-speaking Muslim in Egypt, Big Ramy is only expanding its acceptance there.